agglayer/vault-bridge/README.md

 - [Vault Bridge Token](#vault-bridge-token) dependency

-vbTokens can be minted directly on Layer Y. In order for an underlying asset that backs vbToken minted on Layer Y to be deposited in Vault Bridge Token contract on Layer X, backing is migrated to Layer X via Native Converter and Migration Manager.
+vbTokens can be minted directly on Secondary Chain.
+In order for an underlying asset that backs vbToken minted on Secondary Chain to be deposited in Vault Bridge Token contract on Primary Chain, backing is migrated to Primary Chain via Native Converter and Migration Manager.
 Migration Manager completes migrations by interacting with Vault Bridge Token contract.
 All vbTokens share the same Migration Manager contract.

 ### Custom Token